Agoric/documentation/main/REPL/networking.md

 # Network API

 Suitably-empowered code inside a vat can access a "network API" that works vaguely like the BSD socket API.
+This code can:
-This code can open a listening port on various networking stacks, initiate connections to remote ports, send and receive data over these connections, and finally close the connection and/or ports.
+- Open a listening port on various networking stacks.
+- Initiate connections to remote ports.
+- Send and receive data over these connections
+- Finally close the connection and/or ports.

 The type of connection is limited by the host in which the vat is running.
 Chain-based machines must operate in a platonic realm of replicated consensus,